 An easy, foolproof recipe for perfect fruit scones.
-Follow my ultimate guide on how to make light and fluffy fruit studded scones that you’ll be proud of!
+Follow my ultimate guide on how to make light and fluffy fruit scones that you’ll be proud of!
+Goodbye, tough, flat scones!

 Whenever I’m talking about baking with people (which happens a LOT – food is always at the forefront of my mind) – one of the phrases I hear most often is “I can’t bake a good scone to save my life”.